 BONUS 2: Best hotels near Medellin Airport

-- (Luxury) Movich Hotel Las Lomas – Kicking us off and in the luxury section is Movich Hotel.
-More of an estate than a hotel, the Movich has it all.
-Guests will find a tennis court, heated pool, gym, hot tub, terrace and 3 in-house restaurants!
-The hotel is five stars, so expect that level of service from staff for a super pleasant stay!
+- Luxury: Movich Hotel Las Lomas – more of an estate than a hotel, the Movich has it all.
+You’ll find a tennis court, heated pool, gym, hot tub, terrace, and 3 restaurants!
+The hotel is 5 stars, so expect that level of service from the staff for a super pleasant stay!
 Best of all, there’s a free airport shuttle!

-NOTE: There also have the Olaya Herrera Airport (EOH) that serves local flights, but this one is located just a 10 min drive from El Poblado, so you won’t need to stay in a different area for this one!
-You can check my hotel recommendations for that area.
+NOTE: Medellin also has the Olaya Herrera Airport (EOH) for domestic flights.
+This airport is a 10-minute ride from El Poblado, so you won’t need to stay in a different area for this one!
+You can just check my hotel recommendations for El Poblado.

 🌆 Which is the best neighborhood to stay in Medellin?